Enjection/ydb/ydb/docs/en/core/concepts/backup-collections.md

 All backup operations run asynchronously in the background, allowing you to:

-- Continue normal database operations during backups
+- Continue normal database operations during backups.
-- Monitor progress using YDB CLI operation commands
+- Monitor progress using YDB CLI operation commands.
-- Handle large datasets without blocking other activities
+- Handle large datasets without blocking other activities.

 ## How backup collections work internally {#how-they-work}